Find all of Andrew Huberman's mentioned supplements in this Amazon roundup.

 Evening:

 In addition to these general life hacks, Huberman also recommends a number of specific things that people can do to improve their health and well-being.
-For example, he recommends taking certain supplements, such as magnesium and melatonin.
+For example, he recommends taking certain supplements, such as magnesium.
 He also recommends using certain techniques, such as cold exposure and breathwork.

 If you were to follow all of Huberman’s life hacks, your day would be very structured and disciplined.
 You would be getting plenty of sleep, eating a healthy diet, exercising regularly, and using a variety of techniques to improve your cognitive function and overall health.